Carpet & upholstery cleaning Service

 There are also a lot of curtain type fabrics being used on upholstery in recent years, these are not cleanable due to them generally not being colour-fast, meaning the colours will run if cleaned.

-Q) What are your opening hours ?
+What are your opening hours ?

 Currently we are working on weekdays from 9.30am to 1pm.
 We do not operate on weekends or do late night work sorry.

-Q) Are you part of the Enviroclean franchise?
+Are you part of the Enviroclean franchise?

 No!
 Enviroclean was trade name of Phil swinson established in 1989.
 When Phil became ill with cancer his son (chris) teamed up and we became "Chris & Phil carpet cleaning".
 Sadly after Phil's passing we changed name to simply " Chris Swinson carpet cleaning".
 We are still a fully independent family business who have been operating in the area for over 30 years but no longer trade under the Enviroclean name.
-The Enviroclean franchise which appeared in the area over the past couple of years, is definitely not part of the Enviroclean company which Philip swinson created in 1989.
+The Enviroclean franchise which appeared in the area over the past few years, is definitely not part of the Enviroclean company which Philip swinson started in 1989.

-Q) Can you explain your minimum charges & call-out charges a little more?
+Can you explain your minimum charges & call-out charges a little more?

 The minimum call out charge we have is the absolute minimum charge for us to visit your premises.
 This is generally £65.
 This price includes a single room of up to 10x10ft.
 Additional rooms you have cleaned of the same size (10x10ft for example) will not include the "call out charge" and is generally set at around £30 for the room.
 So it is better value to have more than 1 room cleaned on the same day as additional rooms do not include call out charges.